getsentry/sentry-php/README.md

-The Sentry PHP error reporter tracks errors and exceptions that happen during the execution of your application and provides instant notification with detailed informations needed to prioritize, identify, reproduce and fix each issue.
+The Sentry PHP error reporter tracks errors and exceptions that happen during the execution of your application and provides instant notification with detailed information needed to prioritize, identify, reproduce and fix each issue.

 ## Install